MeetInVR Is Closing on April 30, 2026: What This Means for Your Team

 4. A Platform Built to Last

 Every MeetInVR user is now asking the same question: will this one shut down too?
-RAUM is not a pivot from a consumer product, not a side project of a hardware company.
-It was built for enterprise VR from the start, with no consumer roadmap competing for the same resources.
-The consolidation of early 2026 is clearing out platforms that were not built to last.
+RAUM is independently funded and purpose-built for enterprise VR — no consumer pivot, no parent company that can shift priorities overnight.
+That independence is the point.
+The consolidation of early 2026 is clearing out platforms that lacked the infrastructure or commitment to stay.
 RAUM is one of those left standing.

-April 30 is a fixed deadline.
-What is not fixed is how much time your team has to prepare.
+The deadline is fixed.
+What is not fixed is how much time your team invests in a smooth MeetInVR migration.
 Teams that start in February or March migrate deliberately — testing workflows, transferring content, and arriving at the closure date with momentum already built.
 Teams that wait until April are compressing that same work into days.
 The deadline is identical; the experience is not.

 Step 1: Download Your MeetInVR Data Now

-All recordings, documents, and content stored in MeetInVR need to come out before April 30 — and that date is both the service end and the data deadline.
+All recordings, documents, and content stored in MeetInVR need to come out before the shutdown date.
 Large libraries take time to export and organize.
 Treat this as a week-one task, not a last-week task.

 Step 2: Run Your Existing Workflows in RAUM

 Replicate the specific meeting types your team runs today: recurring reviews, design workshops, onboarding sessions.
 RAUM’s persistent rooms mean the workspace you configure this week is still there next week — nothing resets between sessions.
 Start with one workflow.
-That is enough to understand whether the transition fits before April arrives.
+Book a call and the RAUM team will walk through the migration with you, including workspace setup and workflow replication.

 Step 3: Commit Before April 30